-Below is a list of known adult absorbent products distribution points (or diaper banks) in the US.
+Below is a list of adult absorbent products distribution points (or diaper banks) in the US.
 We have tried to not include organizations that only provide infant diapers.
 However, services change and some may only serve infants, and others may add adult products as the need grows.

 Diapers banks are a resource for people who cannot afford to purchase needed absorbent incontinence products due to financial difficulties.